johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--road--> `ref` _text_ & `reflen` _number_

-In addition to the standard name fields, there is also a `ref` field that holds any reference codes or route numbers a road may have.
+Besides the standard name fields, there is also a `ref` field that holds any reference codes or route numbers a road may have.

 The `reflen` value indicates how many characters are in the corresponding `ref` to help choose an appropriate size of shield graphic.
-The overall valid range is 2-6 but more detailed ranges for specific shield designs are noted below.
+The valid range is 2-6 but more detailed ranges for specific shield designs are noted below.
 Note that `ref` values with a single character are assigned a `reflen` value of 2 to reduce the number of required shield graphics.

-From zoom levels 6 through 10, `ref` values are attached to separate points rather than lines in order to optimize symbol placement.
+From zoom levels 6 through 10, `ref` values are attached to separate points rather than lines to optimize symbol placement.

 Both `ref` & `reflen` may be _null_.